mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. container:: justify

-    Here we anticipate that the outputs
+    Here, we anticipate that the outputs
     from the code will be saved in a folder, which by default is named *results/*.
 If the folder does not exist, it will be created using *os.mkdir()*.

 .. container:: justify

-    Finally, let us create three classes, named respectively *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
-First, the *MinimizeEnergy* class inherits the *Outputs* class:
+    Finally, let us create the three remaining classes, named respectively *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
+Each class inherits
+    the *Outputs* class.
+Within the *MinimizeEnergy.py* file, copy the following lines:

 .. label:: start_MinimizeEnergy_class